agiac/rivo/README.md

 		return i.Val%2 == 0, nil
 	})

+	log := rivo.Do(func(ctx context.Context, i rivo.Item[int]) {
+		if i.Err != nil {
+			fmt.Printf("ERROR: %v\n", i.Err)
+			return
+		}

+		fmt.Println(i.Val)
+	})

-	// `Pipe` composes pipeables together, returning a new pipeable p := rivo.Pipe(in, onlyEven)
+	// `Pipe` composes pipeables together, returning a new pipeable p := rivo.Pipe3(in, onlyEven, log)

 	// By passing a context and an input channel to our pipeable, we can get the output stream.
-	// Since our first pipeable `in` does not depend on an input stream, we pass a nil channel. s := p(ctx, nil)
+	// Since our first pipeable `in` is a generator and does not depend on an input stream, we can pass a nil channel.

-	// Consume the result stream
-	for item := range s {
-		if item.Err != nil {
-			fmt.Printf("ERROR: %v\n", item.Err)
-			continue
-		}
-		fmt.Println(item.Val)
-	}
+	// Also, since log is a sink, we only have to read once from the output channel to know that the pipe has finished.
+	<-p(ctx, nil)

-	// Output:
+	// Expected output:
 	// 2
 	// 4
 }
 ```

 ## Pipeable factories

 `rivo` comes with a set of built-in pipeable factories.

-The core ones are:
+### Generators
 - `Of`: returns a pipeable which returns a stream that will emit the provided values;
 - `FromFunc`: returns a pipeable which returns a stream that will emit the values returned by the provided function;

+### Sinks
+- `Do`: returns a pipeable which performs a side effect for each item in the input stream;
+- `Parallel`: returns a pipeable which applies the given pipeables to the input stream concurrently;

+### Transformers
 - `Filter`: returns a pipeable which filters the input stream using the given function;
 - `Map`: returns a pipeable which maps the input stream using the given function;
 - `ForEach`: returns a pipeable which applies the given function to each item in the input stream and forwards only the errors;
-- `Do`: returns a pipeable which performs a side effect for each item in the input stream;
-- `Parallel`: returns a pipeable which applies the given pipeables to the input stream concurrently;

 Besides these, the directories of the library contain more specialized pipeables factories.